comprobo25/comprobo25.github.io/How to/use_the_neatos.md

 # Connecting to the Physical Neatos

 This semester marks another year of physical Neatos to CompRobo!
 These robots were used in 2018, then made a triumphant return in 2023.
-A [TurtleBot4 Lite](https://www.robotshop.com/en/clearpath-robotics-turtlebot-4-lite-mobile-robot.html) may also be occasionally available for this class as well.
+These robots are long-lived because they have been cared for by the CompRobo students of yore.
+Please continue the tradition of Neato stewardship by treating these robots gently and letting an instructor know immediately if something is not functioning as expected.

 ## Normal Usage